pombredanne/centidb/docs/index.rst

     are missing, slow, broken and/or very nasty.

-**Acid** enhances any ordered-map style database engine to provide something like an *SQLite equivalent for NoSQL*, a sweet spot between the ease of managing data with an external DBMS, and the high performance and flexibility of an in-process database.
+**Acid** enhances any ordered-map style database engine to provide something like an *SQLite for NoSQL*, a sweet spot between the ease of managing data with an external DBMS, and the high performance and flexibility of an in-process database.

     :ref:`Secondary Index Management <indices>`